FINRAOS/MSL/README.md

 Contributing
 =============
-We encourage contribution from the open source community to help make ExtWebDriver better.
+We encourage contribution from the open source community to help make MSL better.
 Please refer to the [development](http://finraos.github.io/MSL/contribute.html) page for more information on how to contribute to this project including sign off and the [DCO](https://github.com/FINRAOS/MSL/blob/master/DCO) agreement.

 If you have any questions or discussion topics, please post them on [Google Groups](https://groups.google.com/forum/#!forum/msl_os).